mpenet/alia/docs/intro.md

 ## Executing queries

 You can interact with C* using either raw queries or prepared statements.
-There is are two function that allow you to do that: `alia/execute` and `alia/execute-async`.
+There are two function that allow you to do that: `alia/execute` and `alia/execute-async`.

 These functions support a number of options, but the simplest example